awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 # Restoring a DB Cluster to a Specified Time<a name="USER_PIT"></a>

 You can restore a DB cluster to a specific point in time, creating a new DB cluster\.
 When you restore a DB cluster to a point in time, the default DB security group is applied to the new DB cluster\.
-If you need custom DB security groups applied to your DB cluster, you must apply them explicitly using the AWS Management Console, the AWS CLI `modify-db-cluster` command, or the Amazon RDS API `ModifyDBCluster` action after the DB instance is available\.
+If you need custom DB security groups applied to your DB cluster, you must apply them explicitly using the AWS Management Console, the AWS CLI `modify-db-cluster` command, or the Amazon RDS API `ModifyDBCluster` operation after the DB instance is available\.

 **Note**
 For more information about backing up and restoring an Aurora DB cluster, see [Overview of Backing Up and Restoring an Aurora DB Cluster](Aurora.Managing.Backups.md)\.
 For Aurora MySQL, you can restore a provisioned DB cluster to an Aurora Serverless DB cluster\.
 For more information, see [Restoring an Aurora Serverless DB Cluster](aurora-serverless.restorefromsnapshot.md)\.